Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

   git clone https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2.git
   ```

-  In the **appsettings.json** file, replace the `ClientID` value with the *Application ID* from the application you registered in Application Registration portal on *Step 1*.
+  In the **appsettings.json** file:

+  - replace the `ClientID` value with the *Application ID* from the application you registered in Application Registration portal on *Step 1*.
+  - reaplce the `TenantId` value with `common`

 #### Option 2: Create the sample from the command line

 1. Run the following command to create a sample from the command line using the `SingleOrg` template:
     ```console
-    dotnet new mvc --auth SingleOrg --client-id <Enter_the_Application_Id_here>
+    dotnet new mvc --auth SingleOrg --client-id <Enter_the_Application_Id_here> --tenant-id common
     ```

     > Note: Replace *`Enter_the_Application_Id_here`* with the *Application Id* from the application Id you just registered in the Application Registration Portal.

-2. Open **Extensions\AzureAdAuthenticationBuilderExtensions.cs** file and replace the `Configure` method with:
+2. Open the **Startup.cs** file and in the `ConfigureServices` method, after the line containing `.AddAzureAD` insert the following code which enables your application to sign-in users with the Azure AD v2.0 endpoint, that is both Work and School and Microsoft Personal accounts.

     ```CSharp
-    public void Configure(string name, OpenIdConnectOptions options)
+    services.Configure<OpenIdConnectOptions>(AzureADDefaults.OpenIdScheme, options =>
     {
-        options.ClientId = _azureOptions.ClientId;
-        options.Authority = $"{_azureOptions.Instance}common/v2.0";   // V2 Endpoint
+        options.Authority = options.Authority + "/v2.0/";
-        options.UseTokenLifetime = true;
-        options.RequireHttpsMetadata = false;
-        options.TokenValidationParameters.ValidateIssuer = false;     // accept any tenant
+        options.TokenValidationParameters.ValidateIssuer = false;
-    }
+    });
     ```

 3. Modify `Views\Shared\_LoginPartial.cshtml` to have the following content: